topos-protocol/dev-portal/content/module-2/4-topos-zkevm-demo.md

 You will start by verifying the provided merkle proof.

-For that matter, you will execute the following command:
+To do this, you will execute the following command:

 ```bash
 $ topos-zkevm-demo verify merkle-proof <tx_hash> <merkle_root> <receipt_trie_root>
 ```

 You might have seen that when we use the command `verify merkle-proof`, it asks for a `receipt_trie_root` which we haven't talked about yet.
 Let's clear that up: a merkle proof is basically a way to show that a specific piece of data (the leaf) is part of a larger database (the trie) by using a series of steps (a path) that lead to a single, final piece of information (the trie root).
 This path is made up of several pieces of data (nodes or hashes) that, when put together in a certain way, create a unique identifier (hash) that matches the trie root.
 This match proves that the data we started with is definitely in the database.
 To check if this is true (to verify a merkle proof), you need three things: the starting piece of data (the leaf), the series of steps (the proof), and the final piece of information (the trie root).